Javascript is not enabled.

 Snowy rolling hills and ice-covered trees transform Bloomington into an urban winter wonderland, especially around downtown’s light-strung square and historic Monroe County Courthouse.
 Wander iconic Kirkwood Avenue, chock-full of shops, cafés, bars, restaurants and performance venues.
 Indiana University’s walkable, 1,900-acre campus is nearby, too, and home to one of B-town’s hidden gems: the world’s largest collection of mechanical puzzles — more than 35,000 of them — tucked inside IU’s Lilly Library.

-Of course, no college town is complete without a good watering hole, and Crazy Horse is a local favorite thanks to cheap daily specials, including $3 mimosas and Bloody Marys on weekends.
-Get your live music fix at the famed Bluebird Nightclub, where artists rock out year-round and tickets run between $5 and $20.
+Of course, no college town is complete without a good watering hole, and Crazy Horse is a local favorite thanks to cheap daily specials, including $3 house margaritas on Tuesdays and $3 mimosas and Bloody Marys on weekends.
+Get your live music fix at the famed Bluebird Nightclub, where artists rock out year-round and tickets run between $10 and $25.

 If you prefer to immerse yourself in serene winter scenery, the Griffy Lake Nature Preserve has eight trails that are all less than 2 miles long.
-Ice sculpting, kids’ games and hot chili are in store for visitors to the fourth annual (and free) Freezefest, which takes place in downtown Bloomington on Jan.
-19 and 20.
+Ice sculpting, kids’ games and hot chili are in store for visitors to the free Freezefest, which takes place in downtown Bloomington from Jan.
+23 to 25, 2025.

 spinner image a man skiing in quechee vermont